calvinbui/calvin.me-jekyll/_drafts/2016-12-15-gmail-mark-as-read-archive-alternative.md

 images:  /images/2016-12-15-gmail-mark-as-read-archive-alternative/
 ---

-Isn't annoying that Gmail only provides the option to either Archive or Delete emails from its notification?
-Well be annoyed no more!
+Isn't annoying that Gmail provides the option to either Archive or Delete emails from its notification?
+Well, no more!
 This script periodically moves Archived emails back into your Inbox and also marks them as read.

 <!-- more -->

-Previously my solution to this niggling problem was to use [XNotifications](https://play.google.com/store/apps/details?id=com.Taptigo.Xposed.XNotifications&hl=en) which adds the 'Mark As Read' option to Gmail notifications.
+My first solution to this niggling problem was to use [XNotifications](https://play.google.com/store/apps/details?id=com.Taptigo.Xposed.XNotifications&hl=en) which adds the 'Mark As Read' option to Gmail notifications.
 XNotifications relies on the Xposed Framework which can be limiting to non-root or locked bootloader users.
-This was simple solution but as time on went on, I became wary about how eventually I would have to move into a non-root, non-xposed world.
+This was a simple solution but as time on went on, I became wary about how I would have to one day unroot and lock my bootloader.

 The problem with Archiving emails is:

 * It does not show up in your inbox if unless you search for it
-* It is not Marked as Read and hence searching for unread emails will also pull them up annoyingly
+* They are not Marked as Read and hence searching for unread emails will also pull them up annoyingly

 ## Solution